How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 How to get there

 From Manila, fly to General Santos and then ride a multi-cab or taxi to Bulaong Public Terminal.
-From the terminal, ride a bus or van to Tacurong City, Sultan Kudarat.
+Ride a bus or van from the terminal to Tacurong City, Sultan Kudarat.

 20. Lake Sebu, South Cotabato